December 4, 2018

 Note: All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

-Faculty Co-Director and Head of Research of the Heilbrunn Center for Graham & Dodd Investing; David L. and Elise M. Dodd Professor of Finance
+Faculty Co-Director, Heilbrunn Center for Graham & Dodd Investing; David L. and Elise M. Dodd Professor of Finance

 Tano Santos is an expert in value investing at Columbia Business School.
 His current research focuses on two distinct areas: asset pricing, with an emphasis on theoretical and empirical models that can account for the predictability of returns, and applied economic theory, specifically, the economics of financial innovations as well as theory of organizations.
 Santos joined the Columbia Business School faculty in 2003.

 Upon completion of the program, participants

 will receive a certificate of participation from Columbia

 Business School Executive Education and one day towards a